AuthorizeNet/sample-code-csharp/README.md

 ````
      > SampleCode ChargeACreditCard
 ````
 Running SampleCode without a parameter will give you the list of sample names.
-Handy or what!